This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 1. Heater Not Turning On/Keeps Shutting Off

-- A Loose or bad electric wiring
+• Loose or bad electric wiring.

-- Or, worn-out breaker.
+• Or, worn-out breaker.

 How To Fix:

-2. Unit Fails To Ignite
+2. Unit Fails To Ignite/ Error Code 11

-When your tankless water heater attempts to ignite but fails.
-This is a common problem with a tankless water heater.
-In this case, the following leading reasons are mostly responsible for not igniting your unit.
+When your tankless water heater attempts to ignite but fails, this is a common problem with a tankless water heater.
+Whenever your Noritz tankless water heater fails to fire up, the controller triggers this issue and displays the error code 11.

 How To Fix: